energinet-open-incubator/innersource-collaboration/guides/FOSS-strategy-guide/07-FOSS-Terms-Intro-FOSS-strategy.md

 While the FOSS Terms guide addresses a more constraint, technical and legal driven perspective, this guide addresses a more business driven perspective.
 However, as FOSS is a mixture of software engineering (domain), legal (tools/mechanics) and business/social (strategy+incentive building, ways of working), attempting to neglect one of the aspects is a reasonably safe way to trouble.

 ## Overview
-Creating FOSS costs money (or at least time) as there are at least software engineers involved, often more and other roles.
+Creating FOSS costs money (or at least time) as there are at least software engineers involved, but often also more and other roles.
 To some degree, such work can take place as a hobby of a software engineer.
-Such works can also grow in unimaginable ways, e.g. Linux, the hobby project of a Finnish computer science student.
+Such work can also grow in unimaginable ways, e.g. Linux, the hobby project of a Finnish computer science student.

 Usually any larger work will need significant investment of time and thus money.
 Especially sustaining a software in the longer run, even more so if it is widely used, requires dedication.
 Often, maintenance work is far from attractive and thus does not attract hobbyists.
 Comparison: Nobody works for the municipal waste management services for free because it's such an attractive job.

 Thus, much of FOSS strategy consists of finding and keeping the resources to build things and to keep them alive.
 The difference between classic commercial products and FOSS products is that in-kind support from various parties profiting from the product is a rather common source of resources.

-Often, in projects with a tall goal, time lines defined beyond "it's done when it's done" or a subject that is more valuable or enticing to commercial entities the bulk of the work is sponsored by said corporate entities, usually by paying the software engineers and other people involved.
+Often, in projects with a tall goal, timelines defined beyond "it's done when it's done" with a subject that is more valuable or enticing to commercial entities, the bulk of the work is sponsored by said corporate entities, usually by paying the software engineers and other people involved.

 ## Challenges
 This brings up certain challenges: